Sam-Oye01/DSA-Microsoft-Excel-Class/README.md

     PROPER(TRIM(text))
     LEFT(text, FIND(" ", text, 1))

-**Note:** Use ctrl E for flash fill.
+**Note:** Nesting - Putting a function inside another function or performing multiple functions in one.
+Use ctrl E for flash fill.
 Concatenation is the technical term for joining texts and you can use the concatenate function or the cells directly together with Ampersand (&).

 ## DAY FOUR (28 - 04 - 2025)